The Wild Dark Flowers

 This is the second in the 'Rutherford Park' series and is available to pre-order from Amazon.com and all other good book sites now.
 We meet the Cavendish family again, and their downstairs staff in the late spring of 1915.
 The war in France has become a monstrous drain of human life and all those at Rutherford are affected by it; from Harry, the heir, fighting with the Royal Flying Corps, through to the sensitive David Nash enlisting in Kitchener's New Army and steeling himself against what is to come.
 Passions run deep throughout the house - from Octavia, struggling to be a dutiful mother and wife despite her love for John Gould, to the Jack Armitage's adoration of Louisa, the eldest Cavendish daughter.
 Across the Atlantic, we also see John Gould make a life-changing decision.....

 Also writing as Elizabeth McGregor and Holly Fox

 Facebook page : Elizabeth Cooke Twitter: CookeElizabeth

-For the past two years I've been working on RUTHERFORD PARK and its sequel THE WILD DARK FLOWERS, which I'm happy to say has just been finished this week.
-RUTHERFORD is published under the Berkley imprint of Penguin USA.
-(Its ISBN is 978-0-425-26258-0).
+For the past two years I've been working on RUTHERFORD PARK and its sequel THE WILD DARK FLOWERS, which I'm happy to say has just been published.
+Both books are published under the Berkley imprint of Penguin USA.
 See my links page, or go through to www.barnesandnoble.com & amazon.com)

 'a breathtakingly beautiful book' - Kate Furnivall